Mill Basin, Brooklyn: Transportation

 The Mill Basin Bridge is a vital component of the Belt Parkway and Jamaica Bay Greenway connecting the southern coastlines of Brooklyn and Queens.
 Originally built in 1940 as a drawbridge, it was reconstructed between 2015 and 2019.
 The modern bridge has two parallel fixed spans with a clearance of 60 ft above Mean High Water.

 Throughout the mid-20th century, there was a seaplane base, Brooklyn Skyport, near Avenue U and Flatbush Avenue, around the present-day site of the Kings Plaza Marina.
 It consisted of a single hangar, takeoff area, and landing ramp.
 The airport could fit eight seaplanes at a time.
 It was heavily used during Prohibition in the late 1920s and early 1930s, when seaplanes and ships exchanged cargo.
 Brooklyn Skyport operated until at least 1947.
 By 1950, the site was apparently being used as an aviation school.

 Mill Basin Inlet contains a navigable channel allowing access to the area's multiple marinas.
 The inlet's eastern branch was dredged in the 1930s, and the western branch was widened.

 Religion

-There are several houses of worship in Mill Basin, including ten synagogues.
+There are numerous houses of worship in Mill Basin, including ten synagogues.
 Some of these have been converted from residential structures.